The Stand-Up Paddleboard Beginner’s Guide: How to SUP Like a Pro

 Unlike paddle boarding, which involves kneeling on a board and using your arms to propel you through the water, stand-up paddle boarding requires you to (you guessed it) stand up on the paddle board and use a long paddle to help you move through the water.

 Many people combine stand-up paddle boarding with other forms of exercise.
-For example, you can try stand-up paddle boarding while practising yoga or pilates.
+For example, you can try stand-up paddle boarding while practicing yoga or Pilates.
 Some people fish from their board as well.

 When you first get started with stand-up paddle boarding, you don’t need a ton of equipment.
 Most people can get by fine with just the following basics: